videntity/python-omhe/README.rst

-The library also includes tools to capture and upload bloodpressure information from an A&D monitor, capture and upload weight from a Wii Balance board.
+The library also includes tools to capture and upload blood pressure information from an A&D monitor, capture and upload weight from a Wii Balance board.
 The upload utilities are configured to upload information to a RESTCat server.
 See http://github.com/aviars/RESTCat for more information